 Here are the ingredients you’ll need for this recipe:

-- Vegan egg substitute — I use either a flax egg or a chia egg with these cookies.
+- Egg substitute — I use either a flax egg or a chia egg with these cookies.

 - Oats — I use rolled oats (otherwise known as old-fashioned oat

-- Shredded coconut — Let’s keep it healthy by using unsweetened shrredded coconut.
+- Coconut — Let’s keep it healthy by using unsweetened shrredded coconut.

-- Ground cinnamon — Just a little bit of ground cinnaon does the trick.
+- Cinnamon — Just a little bit of ground cinnamon does the trick.